gcamerli/roger-skyline/README.md

 ### Network

-To the running container is assigned the static ip `172.42.0.2`, exposed on port `5000` and binded on port `80` of your host's network.
-To see the running service open in browser at: `172.42.0.2:5000`
+To see the running service fire up your browser at `172.42.0.2:5000` et voilà your **Hacker News** client is served.

 ![hnews](img/hnews.png)